Plymouth 0-3 Blackpool: Five things we learned

 That was by far and away the best Blackpool have played this season.
-Sure, they've picked up some impressive results against the likes of Portsmouth, Doncaster and Carlisle, but this was the complete away performance and it's virtually impossible to pick holes in it, which is a rare thing at this level.
+Sure, they've picked up some impressive results against the likes of Portsmouth, Doncaster and Carlisle , but this was the complete away performance.
 The only way it could have got any better was if Pool showed more ruthlessness in front of goal and added another one or two goals, but that's just being picky.
-Pool were as solid at the back as I've seen them all season and Plymouth had virtually no real chances of note.
+Pool were as solid at the back as I've seen them all season and limited the hosts to virtually no real chances of note.
 The fact that the home supporters began to ironically cheer after Argyle registered their first shot on target - in the 89th minute - tells its own story.
 The Seasiders' pressing was a delight to watch, they produced slick, one-touch passing and scored at just the right times.
 It's performances like this that make you wonder why Gary Bowyer's men are only 10th in the League Two table.

 MOTM?
 Colin Daniel by a country mile

 It's a little harsh to pick out one individual after what was a superb team display from back to front, but Colin Daniel was by far and away my choice for Man of the Match.
-The midfielder, who impressed at left wing back against Morecambe, was let loose in a traditional winger's role against Plymouth and somehow he managed to take his performance to a whole other level.
+The midfielder, who impressed at left wing back against Morecambe, was let loose in a traditional winger's role against Plymouth and somehow, he was even better.
 He beat his full back for pace time and time again but not only that, his deliveries into the box were a threat all night long - one of which fell to Brad Potts who scored for Pool's second.
-It was comfortably his best individual performance of the season but since he's returned from an injury that kept him out over the Christmas period, he's consistently been one of Pool's best performers so it shouldn't come as a huge surprise.
+It was comfortably his best individual performance of the season but since he's returned from an injury that kept him out over the Christmas period, he's consistently been one of Pool's best performers.

 4-3-3 worked a treat